Logo Software

-Logo Software is a Turkish business software company based in Gebze, Kocaeli.
+Logo Software San. ve Tic.
+A.Ş. is a Turkish business software company based in Gebze, Kocaeli.
 The company was founded in 1984, and was officially established in 1986.
-Logo Yazılım has more than 1,300 employees and over 800 business partners in 7 different locations in 4 different countries.
+Logo Yazılım has more than 1,500 employees and over 1,000 business partners in 7 different locations in 4 different countries.
 It started developing Logo Paas in 2015 as part of its servitization strategy and offers cloud applications through this platform.
 Logo Yazılım also provides digital transformation consultancy and special project management services.

 In 2000, Logo Yazılım completed its initial public offering (IPO) and was the first IT company to go public in Turkey.
 The company is traded on Borsa Istanbul under the code LOGO and currently has a free float percentage rate of 66.37%.
-The company was the first software company to be included in "Turquality®", the Turkish Ministry of Trade’s branding program.
+The company was the first software company to be included in "Turquality", the Turkish Ministry of Trade's branding program.
 Logo ranked 67th on the list of "Turkey's Most Valuable Brands" according to the 2022 report by Brand Finance, which is a brand evaluation company.

 History

-Foundation and early years (1984 - 2000)
+Foundation and early years (1984–2000)

 Launched on July 1, 1984, by eight young engineers, Logo Yazılım was one of Turkey's first start-ups and was officially founded and registered on March 5, 1986.
 In the same year, Logo introduced Logo Commercial System (LTS) to users and released many DOS and Windows-based products in the following years.
 The first version of Logo accounting programs, LKS - Logo Classic Series, is the predecessor of today's GO application.
 Following the LKS program running on the MS-DOS operating system, Logo Classic Series 2 marked the beginning of the current versions, in which Microsoft-based data is kept on Microsoft SQL Server.
 Logo Gold was Logo's first ERP application developed to be optimized with the MS-DOS operating system using the Btrieve database, and was launched in 1992.
 Following this application, Logo Gold Open, the predecessor of Tiger which is used today, was presented using Windows operating system and MS SQL.

 Focusing on expanding service areas, Logo Yazılım founded Logomotif Company in 1996 to design products for the education and entertainment industry.
 Logomotif was a versatile company that focused on designing products at home and localizing products of foreign companies abroad.
 For the digitalization of education, Logomotif released many educational packages such as "Perfect English" and "Genç Gezginin Dünya Turu", which were sold through CD-ROMs.
 One of the products Logomotif developed in parallel with the widespread use of computers was the ten-finger typing training under the name LOGO 10 Finger.
 Within the scope of this ten-finger typing training, studies focusing on both F and Q keyboard types were included, and advertisements and posters were used to popularize the training.
 In this context, the advertisement prepared by Manajans with the motto of fingers dancing on the keys won the Crystal Apple Award in 1996.
 However, ten-finger typing training later succumbed to the internet era.